-ensuring that school personnel identify homeless children and youth; 1.

-436 2. ensuring school/preschool enrollment of and opportunities for academic success 437 for homeless children and youth; 438 439 3. ensuring that homeless families and children have access to and receive 440 educational services for which they are eligible; 441 442 4. ensuring that homeless families and children receive referrals to healthcare, 443 dental, mental health and substance abuse, housing, and other appropriate 444 services; 445 446 5. informing parents or guardians and any unaccompanied youth of available 447 transportation services and helping to coordinate such services; 448 449 6. ensuring that public notice of the educational rights of homeless students is 450 disseminated in locations frequented by parents or guardians and unaccompanied 451 youth; 452 453 7. informing parents or guardians of educational and related opportunities available 454 to their children and ensuring that parents or guardians have meaningful 455 opportunities to participate in their children's educations; 456 opportunition of participant and an arrangement of the participant of 457 8. communicating the dispute resolution process to parents, guardians, and 458 0. unaccompanied youth experiencing homelessness; 459 unaccompanied your experiencing nomelessness, 460 9. helping to mediate enrollment disputes, including ensuring that a homeless child 461 or youth is enrolled immediately pending final resolution of the dispute; 462 or youth is emolica infinitediately pending infair resolution of the dispute, 463 10. developing a uniform written notice that explains to parents, guardians, and 464 10. unaccompanied youth their rights and the process for appealing a decision of 465 school officials, as required by subsection D.1.b of this policy.
-The notice must 466 be written in a simple and understandable format and translated to other languages 467 as needed and practicable; 468 as needed and practicable, 469 11. ensuring that when parents, students, and unaccompanied youth initiate the 470 11. dispute resolution process, all parties comply with the dispute resolution policy 471 and that parents, students, and unaccompanied youth are provided with the 471 information listed in subsection D.1.b of this policy; 473 10 informing unaccommonical words of their status as independent students and 474 475 12. informing unaccompanied youth of their status as independent students and 475 assisting in verifying such status for the purposes of the Free Application for 476 Federal Student Aid; 477 10 478 13. ensuring that school personnel providing services to homeless students receive professional development and other support;
+- 1. ensuring that school personnel identify homeless children and youth; - 2. ensuring school/preschool enrollment of and opportunities for academic success for homeless children and youth; - 3. ensuring that homeless families and children have access to and receive educational services for which they are eligible; - 4. ensuring that homeless families and children receive referrals to healthcare, dental, mental health and substance abuse, housing, and other appropriate services; - 5. informing parents or guardians and any unaccompanied youth of available transportation services and helping to coordinate such services; - 6. ensuring that public notice of the educational rights of homeless students is disseminated in locations frequented by parents or guardians and unaccompanied youth; - 7. informing parents or guardians of educational and related opportunities available to their children and ensuring that parents or guardians have meaningful opportunities to participate in their children's educations; - 8. communicating the dispute resolution process to parents, guardians, and unaccompanied youth experiencing homelessness; - 9. helping to mediate enrollment disputes, including ensuring that a homeless child or youth is enrolled immediately pending final resolution of the dispute; - 10. developing a uniform written notice that explains to parents, guardians, and unaccompanied youth their rights and the process for appealing a decision of school officials, as required by subsection D.1.b of this policy.
+The notice must be written in a simple and understandable format and translated to other languages as needed and practicable; - 11. ensuring that when parents, students, and unaccompanied youth initiate the dispute resolution process, all parties comply with the dispute resolution policy and that parents, students, and unaccompanied youth are provided with the information listed in subsection D.1.b of this policy; - 12. informing unaccompanied youth of their status as independent students and assisting in verifying such status for the purposes of the Free Application for Federal Student Aid;